etheriau/HealthVaultJavaLib/README.md

 ### Making SDK Requests

 The application is responsible for marshaling and unmarshaling the <info> section in each HV Request.
-You can find detailed schemas for each method here:  http://developer.healthvault.com/methods/methods.aspx.
+You can find detailed schemas for each method here:  http://developer.healthvault.com/methods/methods.aspx or https://developer.chbase.com/ .

 ### SSL